-Under the SA for credit risk, the Bank relies upon the ratings provided by the client which are issued by the external credit rating agencies specified by the RBI for assigning risk weights for capital adequacy purposes under the Basel III guidelines.
+Under the SA for credit risk, the Bank relies upon the ratings issued by the external credit rating agencies specified by the RBI for assigning risk weights for capital adequacy purposes under the Basel III guidelines.
 The risk weights applicable for claims against banks, sovereign, corporate and other Assets are as per the Basel III guidelines.
 In compiling the credit exposures, the Bank does not reduce cash collateral received if any, against credit exposures as eligible credit mitigants, as permitted by the RBI.

-Under the SDA for computing the capital requirement for market risk, the Bank has adopted the "duration" method.
+Under the SDA for computing the capital requirement for market risk, the Bank has adopted the "duration" method a.
+"Specific risk" charge for each security, to protect against an adverse movement in the price of an individual security owing to factors related to the individual issuer.